vtex-apps/product-context/docs/README.md

 :warning: Be sure to run `vtex setup` in your project to install the correct TypeScript types exported by this app.

 ## API

-### `ProductContext`

-The `ProductContext` entry point exports the React context in it's raw form.
-This is only useful if you want to reference it directly.

-Be aware that most of the times, what you're looking for is the `useProduct` hook described below.

 ### `useProduct`